About

 “I’d gone to bed having just 24 followers,” Hatcher recalls.
 “When I woke up, I had over 10,000 and my life was about to change.
 I’d been reaching out to venues about booking shows and that was when they started reaching out to me.”

-His fanbase now includes more than 850,000 social media followers.
-He has surpassed 60 million views, including 8.5 million likes on TikTok alone.
-This led to a high-profile partnership with PepsiCo, with Hatcher co-writing and performing a bluegrass jingle in a national commercial for Mountain Dew.
+His fan base now includes nearly a million social media followers and surpassing 68 million views.
+This led to a high-profile partnership with PepsiCo, with Hatcher co-writing and performing a bluegrass jingle in a nationwide commercial for Mountain Dew.
 His hometown newspaper, The Daily News-Record, dubbed him the “String King” and he began opening for country headliners like Gene Watson, Rhonda Vincent, Tracy Byrd and Wade Hayes.

 It wasn’t long before Stone Country Records came calling, and the newly crowned “String King” signed his long-wished-for record deal in October 2024.
-That same month, he released his debut music on the label, a collection of three traditional-leaning country songs, anchored by the feel-good focus track “Cold Beer and Common Sense.”
+Barely over a year later in November 25, Hatcher released his good-time debut EP, Honky Tonk Hideaway, anchored by his debut radio single, “When She Calls Me Cowboy.”

 “I've got an immense amount of respect for all my heroes in music that made this journey long before me,” he explains.
 “But I hope to build my own reputation as a real country artist singing real country music.”